← Case Study Home

 • Client-side filtering: filter cached results locally instead of making new API requests

-Google killed the $200/month free credit in late 2024.
-The app hit Enterprise-tier pricing (higher per-call costs) without warning.
-Every optimization above was retroactive damage control.
-Cost architecture should be designed up front, not bolted on after the bill arrives.
+Google killed the $200/month free credit in March 2025.
+The app hit Enterprise-tier pricing without warning.
+V4's response: stop requesting Enterprise fields for free users.
+Tiered field masks dropped costs from ~$49/month to $0.
+The lesson: cost architecture should be designed up front, not bolted on after the bill arrives.

 The Mistakes